-- They know that you are probably comfortable with making monthly payments for your purchases.
+- Know that you are probably comfortable with making monthly payments for your purchases.

-- They recognize that in most cases you will only make the minimum payment, and you’re comfortable with doing that.
+- Recognize that in most cases you will only make the minimum payment, and you’re comfortable with doing that.

 - It is highly probable that you will carry a balance on your credit card, or not pay your loan off early.

-Once they establish the profile (target market) of potential customers who are susceptible to taking on debt and using credit, that’s when the marketing of their products and services “kicks in”.
-Here are some day to day examples of how these businesses market their services to get you to take on more debt.
+Once they establish a profile (target market) of potential customers who are susceptible to getting trapped in debt.
+That’s when the marketing of their products and services starts.

-- Credit Card Companies offering to upgrade you to one of their other “prestigious” credit cards.
-These offers are provided to customers that already have an existing credit card with them.
+Customers that already have an existing credit card with them are provided these offers.
 These credit cards generally offer an increased credit line, or special reward points for travel miles, or special products.
 Effectively what they are saying is this, “We appreciate you as a customer.
-We make so much money from you we would like to offer you another credit card so we can make more – again, thank you for being our customer”.
-These are all marketing gimmicks designed to get you to use more credit and increase your debt load.
+We make so much money from you we would like to offer you another credit card so we can make more.
+Again, thank you for being our customer”.
+Marketing gimmicks like these are designed to get you to use more credit and increase your debt load.
 Have you ever noticed how many different credit card offers are advertised on TV or the Internet?